 Truth is you can, but you shouldn’t.
 Our understanding of exercise science has evolved quite a bit over the years, and we now have the knowledge that by properly isolating muscles and following well-designed routines, you can get a more effective and efficient workout in a shorter period of time.
 The same holds true for Kegel exercises.

-To effectively isolate the pelvic muscles you need to be relaxed and focused, concentrating on the right muscles, and following an effective Kegel exercise program - such as the one provided by the Private Gym.
+To effectively isolate the pelvic muscles you need to be relaxed and focused, concentrating on the right muscles, and following an effective Kegel exercise program - such as the one provided by us at The Private Gym.
 The exercises should be performed in a quiet environment without distractions, allowing single-minded focus so that you can concentrate on the task at hand.

 Kegel exercises are much more nuanced and sophisticated than simply contracting and releasing your pelvic floor muscles.
 There are actually a number of variables that come into play: the intensity of the Kegel contraction; the time of the Kegel contraction; the rest time; the number of repetitions (reps); the number of sets performed; and whether you add resistance to your training routine.
 These variables impact how strong your pelvic muscles become.